 Related: This article delves into the Brazilian jiu-jitsu belt ranking system.
 It emphasizes the meaning of the belts and the progression timeline to help you have the best training experience possible.
 Learn More Right Now!

 Can a Brown Belt Promote in BJJ?

-Brown belts have the authority to promote lower-ranking practitioners on their Brazilian jiu-jitsu team.
+Brown belts can promote lower-ranking practitioners on their Brazilian jiu-jitsu team.
 A brown belt, for example, can advance someone to a purple belt, but a purple belt cannot promote a student to the brown belt rank.

 However, suppose the team already has a black belt instructor.
-In that case, he will be responsible for promoting his students to the next rank level.
+In that case, he will promote his students to the next rank level.